Web3Schola/schola/frontend/_posts/intro.md

 ---
-title: "Schola"
+title: "Introduction to Schola"
-excerpt: "Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Praesent elementum facilisis leo vel fringilla est ullamcorper eget.
-At imperdiet dui accumsan sit amet nulla facilities morbi tempus."
+excerpt: "Schola is committed to creating a world where learning is accessible to everyone, motivating and rewarding, and a catalyst for both personal and professional growth."
-coverImage: "/assets/blog/dynamic-routing/cover.jpg"
+coverImage: "/assets/blog/hello-world/cover.jpg"
-date: "2020-03-16T05:35:07.322Z"
+date: "2024-07-31T17:57:00.322Z"
 author:
-  name: D9J9V
+  name: ATV
-  picture: "/assets/blog/authors/jj.jpeg"
+  picture: "/assets/blog/authors/atv.jpeg"
 ogImage:
-  url: "/assets/blog/dynamic-routing/cover.jpg"
+  url: "/assets/blog/hello-world/cover.jpg"
 ---

 ## SCHOLA